-These loans will give you hope that you can buy a home without saving 10% to 20% of the home’s price for a down payment.
-And more important, hope that you can afford the monthly payment once you move in.Click here to see if you are eligible to buy a home.
+These loans will give you hope you can buy a home without saving 10% to 20% of the home’s price for a down payment.
+And more important, hope you can afford the monthly payment once you move in.Click here to see if you are eligible to buy a home.
+(May 25th, 2022)

 The USDA loan lets you buy a home with zero down payment.
 It’s available for properties in areas the USDA designates as rural, although many eligible areas are quite suburban.
 To check out eligible areas, see USDA’s property eligibility map.

 This program is also called the Rural Development loan or USDA Guaranteed Loan program.
-It has been fantastic home loan for low income families over the years.
-You can buy a home at a low interest rate with little or nothing out of your pocket.
+It has been a fantastic home loan for low-income families over the years.
+You can buy a home at a low-interest rate with little or nothing out of pocket.

 What’s more, the USDA loan is specifically designed for

 - People who don’t already own an adequate home.